-Remove spacers from the box.
+Remove spacers from the center panel.
 Place the largest spacer on the pin that would be below transmitter button when the cover is closed.
 Close the cover.

-When the garage door opener transmitter is properly installed, you can operate the transmitter by pushing the cover.
+When the garage door opener transmitter is properly installed, you can operate the transmitter by pushing the center panel of the cover.

-If the spacer does not contact with your garage door opener transmitter:
+If the center panel does not contact with your garage door opener transmitter:

-- Check to see if spacer is on correct pin. - Attach another spacer to the top of original spacer.
+- ► Check to see if spacer is on correct pin. - ► Attach another spacer to the top of original spacer.
 Check operation.
 If required, continue add spacers until contact is achieved.